iniej/final_project/README.md

 Need a free OMDB API KEY

 * Movie Trailer api call from Youtube is not working yet.
-* Rating functionality is not working yest
+* Rating functionality is not working yet